thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 ```
 {:.copy-code.expandable-5}

-Now, the Office sensors list widget will display a list of your devices with their telemetry values combined into a single column for each device.
+Now, the "Office sensors list" widget will display a list of your devices with their telemetry values combined into a single column for each device.

 {% include images-gallery.html imageCollection="customize-office-sensors-list-widget-2" %}